cuboulder-MSD/digColl_digitalSheetMusic/README.md

 A name used as a subject.
 ### Classification
 Number assigned to score.
 Example: MUSICPOP 1908-SM

+Classification also include the Sierra bibliographic number and a link to the catalog record.
 ### Identifier
 Contains a unique standard number or code that distinctively identifies a resource.
 Typically the file name.

-Example: 7806496x
+Example: musc_sheetMary_dreaminTime.pdf
 ### Physical Location
 The institution or repository that holds the resource or where it is available: University of Colorado Boulder Music Library
 ### Access Condition
 Information about restrictions imposed on access to a resource.

-Statement in collection: Not available
+Statement in collection: The organization that has made the Item available believes that the Item is in the Public Domain under the laws of the United States, but a determination was not made as to its copyright status under the copyright laws of other countries.
+The Item may not be in the Public Domain under the laws of other countries.
+Please refer to the organization that has made the Item available for more information. http://rightsstatements.org/vocab/NoC-US/1.0/

 ## Notes
 Please note that the metadata contained in this repository may not be the most up to date, but is updated on a continuing basis.